dnsimple/dnsimple-python/README.markdown

 existing domain info, as well as register new domains and manage domain records.

+`dnsimple-python` works for both python 2 & 3.

 ### Getting started

 You'll need the `json` module that is included with python version 2.6 and later, or the `simplejson` module if you are using an earlier version.

+`dnsimple-python` also depends on the `requests` library.

 Import the module: